 • Energy This is measured in kilojoules (kJ).
 Children need enough kJ to grow and develop normally but too much kJ and too little activity can lead to them being overweight. • Protein This is important for growth, and keeping muscles strong. • Fat For children over two years choose dairy products that are labelled 'low' or 'reduced fat'.
 Look for processed products that are less than 3g per 100g of total fat.
-Saturated fat Choose products that are less than 1.5g per 100g of saturated fat.
-Carbohydrate This provides the body and brain with energy. • Sugars Compare and choose foods with the lowest amount of sugar.
-Sugary foods can increase the risk of tooth decay.
-Check the ingredients list and choose foods that do not have added sugars.
-For food and drinks with added sugars, aim for less than 5g per 100g. • Fibre Helps you feel full for longer and prevent constipation.
-Look for more than 3g per 100g. • Sodium = salt Choose products labelled 'low' or 'reduced sodium'.
-Low salt foods are those with less than 120mg per 100g of sodium .
+Saturated fat Choose products that are 1.5g per 100g of saturated fat.
+Carbohydrate This provides the body and brain with energy.
+Sugars Compare and choose foods with the lowest amount of sugar.
+Check the ingredients list and choose foods that do not have added sugars. • Fibre Helps you feel full for longer and prevent constipation.
+Look for more than 3g per 100g. • Sodium Choose products labelled 'low' or 'reduced sodium'.
+Low salt foods are those with less than 120mg per 100g of sodium.